thejoshwolfe/nethack/README.md

  * Challenge modes, inspired by [The Binding of Isaac: Rebirth](http://bindingofisaacrebirth.gamepedia.com/Challenges).
    For example, you are blind the whole game, or you are hallucinating the whole game.
- * A game mode that allows Save states, called "Practice Mode".
+ * A game mode that allows save states, called "Practice Mode".
    The normal game should be called "Hardcore Mode".

 And to make this project more approachable for developers: